SkafteNicki/ku_devops/experiment_tracking/README.md

     wandb.sklearn.plot_confusion_matrix(y_test, y_pred, labels)
     ```

     and run the script again (using whatever model you like).
-You may not understand what each command actually plot,
+You may not understand what each command plots,
     but hopefully, this will be more clear later on.
 The important part is that you can see how a lot of information can
     be logged about a single experiment.